Applicable OEM Head Unit Models

 If your car has the OEM navigation system (and you want to retain that), let me know — you may want additional things from me.

-Note: If your Legacy/Liberty/Outback was built in Japan and originally sold outside North America (Australia, Europe, Japan, etc.), you will not need my i88 harness.
+Note: If your Legacy/Liberty/Outback was built in Japan and originally sold outside North America (to Australia, Europe, Japan, etc.), you will not need my i88 harness.
 Please see the alternate 'Parts Needed' links at the top of this page.
+Also see this post and this post.

 Power/Speaker Wiring Harness